auth0/docs/articles/identity-labs/04-single-page-app/exercise-01.md

 The SPA in question is a vanilla JavaScript application that consumes an API similar to the one you have used in previous labs (this API also exposes a secured endpoint that returns a list of expenses).
 The difference is that the API in this lab does two additional things:

-- The API supports CORS to enable the SPA to consume it from a different domain (or a different port, on a local environment).
+- The API supports CORS to enable the SPA to consume it from a different domain (or a different port in a local environment).
 - The API exposes a public endpoint that returns a summary of its database.
 The SPA consumes this endpoint on its homepage to share the summary publicly.

 In this exercise, you will focus on integrating the SPA with Auth0 and getting the profile of the logged-in user.
 Exercise 2 will show how to consume the private endpoint exposed by the API.